sfbrigade/Mobile-Fusion-Tables/README.md

 * Drop a "you are here - blue dot when you geolocate."

-* Scroll (or drag up) for more results in list view.

 * Finish the about page

-* Write the search dialog to update the whereClause

 * Write rock-solid docs so that others can clone this and host their own fusion tables.
 Re-arrange the javascript so the 'custom' code goes in one